adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Université de Liège

+### Pāpā Mark Kopua

+### Diana Kopua

 ### Randy Kritkausky

 Randy Kritkausky is an enrolled tribal member of the Citizen Potawatomi Nation.
 He is a founder of ECOLOGIA, an international environmental organization that works on the planet’s more extreme challenges, and formerly professor at Keystone College, research scholar at Middlebury College, and Erasmus Mundus Scholar at the Central European University in Budapest and Lund University in Sweden.
 He lives in Vermont.

+### Shrutika Lakshmi
+I'm a graduate student in the Syracuse University Department of Religion.
+I'm interested in the study of women in diaspora in South Asia.

 ### Jordan Loewen-Colon
 [Dr. Jordan Loewen-Colón](https://www.jordanbradyloewen.com/) is the AI, Ethics, and Data Justice Fellow at Queen's University's School of Computing.
 His expertise is in philosophy and experiential design, where he researches and consults for new reality media projects (Video Games, Artificial Intelligence, and Virtual Reality), involving mysticism, altered states, and psychedelics.